Separable and entangled states in the high-spin XX central spin model: Introduction

 \section{Introduction}

-The central spin model (related to the Gaudin-type long-range interacting systems \cite{RMP2004}) describes a central spin $\vec{S}_0$ interacting with a noninteracting bath composed of $N$ spins $\{\vec{S}_j\}$ via XXZ-type inhomogeneous hyperfine couplings~\cite{Gaudin}.
+The central spin model describes a central spin $\vec{S}_0$ interacting with a noninteracting bath composed of $N$ spins $\{\vec{S}_j\}$ via XXZ-type inhomogeneous hyperfine couplings~\cite{Gaudin}.
 It is described by the Hamiltonian

 where $h$ is an external magnetic field acting on the central spin, and $\{g_j\}$ ($\{g'_j\}$) are the in-plane (Ising) part of the inhomogeneous anisotropic coupling constants.
 The size of the central spin and the $j$th bath spin are denoted $s_0$ and $s_j$, respectively, each of which can be either an integer or a half odd-integer.
-With the advent of quantum technologies, the central spin model and related generalizations nowadays play an important role in solid-state based systems, such as electron or hole spins confined in semiconductor quantum dots and Nitrogen Vacancy centers, which are believed to be promising setups to realize quantum computation~\cite{Loss2003,RMP2007,Yang-W:2017}.
+With the advent of quantum technologies, the central spin model and related generalizations nowadays play an important role in solid-state based systems, such as electron or hole spins confined in semiconductor quantum dots and Nitrogen Vacancy centers, which are believed to be promising setups to realize quantum computation~\cite{Glazman2002,Glazman2003,Loss2003,RMP2007,Yang-W:2017}.
 This has stimulated many theoretical studies on both static~\cite{CMP1994,Kiss2001,NPB2005,Faribault2011,Claeys2015,wu2018,Guan2018,XXCSM} and dynamical properties~\cite{Loss2004,Stolze2007,Faribault2013,wu2014,wu2016,Lindoy2018,Guan2019} of central spin systems without/with intrabath coupling.
-It is known that $H^{\mathrm{(XXZ)}}_{\mathrm{CSM}}$ is integrable under the solvability condition
+Moreover, the exactly solvable central spin models belong to the class of Gaudin-type long-range interacting systems \cite{RMP2004}.
+The existence of exact solutions offers a range of benefits aiding the analysis of Gaudin models including topological properties \cite{Ibanez2009,rombouts10}, efficient numerical procedures \cite{Faribault2011,elaraby12}, benchmarks for undertaking perturbative studies \cite{claeys17}, and opportunities for exact calculations in open systems \cite{rowlands18}.
+For general inhomogeneous and nonzero $\{g_j\}$ and $\{g'_j\}$, it is known that $H^{\mathrm{(XXZ)}}_{\mathrm{CSM}}$ admits exact solutions through an \emph{operator product state ansatz}~\cite{wu2018}.
+These have the structure